mvysny/vaadin-on-kotlin/vok-util-vaadin8/README.md

 With this automatized approach, all you need to provide is:

 * A `DataProvider` which is able to fetch data from your backend
-* You will need to define a set of filter objects (say, `LessThanFilter(25)` and others) which your data provider will then accept and will be able to filter upon.
+* You can either make your `DataProvider` use vok-dataloader filters, or you will need to define a set of filter objects (say, `LessThanFilter(25)` and others) which your data provider will then accept and will be able to filter upon.
 * A `FilterFactory` implementation which will then produce your custom filter objects.
+For vok-dataloader filters there is such implementation: the `DataLoaderFilterFactory` class.

 With this machinery in place, we can now ask the `FilterFieldFactory` to create fields for particular column, or even for all Grid columns.
 That's precisely what the `generateFilterComponents()` function does.